LuluwaM/IoT-Task2/README.md

 # IoT-Task2

-Description of task :Serial communication between two Arduino boards ,so that when you press the Button on the first Arduino, the LED on the second Arduino will turn on.
+Description of task :
+Serial communication between two Arduino boards ,so that when you press the Button on the first Arduino, the LED on the second Arduino will turn on.

 Hardware :